Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

 ## <img src="/Images/Icons/finish.png" width="150" height="150" />
 ### Learning objectives

-1. Understand the context and goals of the advocacy program,
+1. Understand the context and goals of the advocacy program
 2. Be able to communicate effectively with audiences and draw community’s attention to an important issue and directing decision makers toward a resolution.

 ### Key components